-One can spot jackfruits (both tender ones which can be used as a vegetable and the jumbo ripe ones) everywhere in the market easily and I am enjoying this special fruit after a very log time.
+One can spot jackfruits (both tender ones which can be used as a vegetable and the jumbo ripe ones) everywhere in the market easily and I am enjoying this special fruit after a very long time.
 Though I love all kinds of fruits, jackfruit and mangoes are my favorite ones.
-In someways, I am really happy to be in India this season, as I can enjoy lots of fresh, sweet and tasty jackfruits.
-Me and my daughter are gobbling up this fruit like the Cookie Monster in Sesame Street.
+In some ways, I am really happy to be in India this season, as I can enjoy lots of fresh, sweet, and tasty jackfruits.
+I and my daughter are gobbling up this fruit like the Cookie Monster in Sesame Street.
 Our taste buds are having a treat and are we are cherishing the sweet moments not to mention that seeds are piling in a bowl.

-The boiled seeds are very nutritious and tasty snack.
-They are rich in complex carbohydrates, fiber and vitamin B's.
+The boiled seeds are a very nutritious and tasty snack.
+They are rich in complex carbohydrates, fiber, and vitamin B's.
 They taste similar to chestnuts.